Agincourt Gospel Hall

 Description of Meetings

-The Breaking of Bread, sometimes called the Worship Meeting.
-This meeting is a command from the Lord Jesus Christ on the night before He died.
-The emblems He chose: the bread and the wine, they are symbolic of His death.
-We gather every Sunday to remember His death.
+This takes place each Sunday 10-11:30AM.
+The meeting begins with the singing of songs, readings from the Bible and prayers, and climaxes in the breaking of bread, after which we have a time of Bible teaching.
+The Breaking of Bread or the Lord’s Supper is a command from the Lord Jesus Christ on the night before He died.
+The emblems He chose, the bread and the wine, are symbolic of His death and allow believers to remember His death in worship.

 The Bread - Represents His body which was broken on the cross as He was pierced, bruised and scourged.